IELTS Speaking Part 3 Health & Coronavirus Answers & Questions

 • Question 2: Do you often cook?

 • Answer 2: No, not really.
-I suppose I only cook about once a week.
+To be honest, I’m pretty busy most of the time so I rely on eating out or ready meals, so I only cook about once a week.

 • Question 3: What is your favourite meal?

-• Answer 3: Well, it’s really hard to say.
+• Answer 3: Well, it’s really hard to choose.
 I actually enjoy all meals.
-I mean, breakfast is always great because it’s my first meal and I love eating loads of tropical fruit.
-But dinner has more elements to it including dessert.
-I’ve got such a sweet tooth.
-So, I really couldn’t choose.
+I mean, breakfast is always great because it’s my first meal of the day and I usually aim for a big bowl of porridge.
+But then, I also love dinner because it’s more varied and, having a sweet tooth, I love the desserts.
+So, I would say it’s a toss up between breakfast and dinner.

-10. If you have strong fluency then don’t limit your answers to only two sentences.
+• If you have strong fluency then don’t limit your answers – be natural, aim to give long answers, and let the examiner decide when to move on. to only two sentences.
 To get a high score in fluency, you must show you are able to speak at length without much effort.

-12. See this page for Speaking Part 1 Topics
+7. See this page for Speaking Part 1 Topics.

 What happens if you don’t speak for 2 mins?
 Will you get a low score for fluency?
 See the advice below.